cloud-gov/product/StoryLifecycle.md

 ## Stories

-Stories and issues are created to capture work that needs to be done by the team.
+Stories and issues are created to capture work that might need be done by the team.
 Our goal is to create multiple smaller stories that can be worked on incrementally rather than one large story that takes significant time to complete.
+Groomed work in the backlog we agree needs to be done.

 Our team utilizes four swim lanes of "groomed" stories to manage our work.

-**Story Definition**: Groomed stories that accepted for the backlog should include:
+**Story Definition**: Groomed stories that we accept for the backlog should include:

 * A clear "definition of done" or "acceptance criteria" (AC) so the team understands when work is complete
 * A reviewed "Security Considerations" section.
 Especially ensure any authentication/authorization and data persistence points are discussed and requirements are addressed via Acceptance Criteria (e.g., "Authenticate using [login.fr.cloud.gov]" or "Any ephemeral data resulting from usage is backed up/recoverable").